Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 Loading of plugins themselves in both the daemon and the user interface can be done by iterating over the BACKEND_PLUGINS or FRONTEND_PLUGINS global respectively.
-Both of these globals are both static and constant after initialization, this ensures that plugins can't be changed later on, while also being initialized after startup.
+Both of these globals are both static and constant after initialization, this ensures that plugins cannot be changed later on, while also being initialized after startup.

 In @plugin_loading, the plugin loading within the daemon is visualized.